PapiLer/Reforestation/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## I broke my finger at work today, on the other hand I'm completely fine.